 I post weekly articles on living life fully with a spinal cord injury.
 Click here to sign up for my email list.

 A spinal cord injury often destroys one’s dreams and aspirations for the future.
 Although there are many losses that accompany a spinal cord injury, there is hope.
-Through her writing, Jenny desires to encourage others that life can be lived to the full no matter one’s abilities.
+My desire is to share how our lives can be lived fully in spite of the difficulties life throws at us.

 Contact me at this link if you are interested in inviting me to speak at an upcoming event at a school, university, civic organization or church.